Jeffrey Aubynn: Aalesunds FK

-He was eventually sold in 2007 to the Norwegian club Aalesund where he signed a contract until the end of the season.
+Aubynn was eventually sold in 2007 to the Norwegian club Aalesund where he signed a contract until the end of the season.
 He helped Aalesund from relegation threat, scoring 5 and assisting 2 in the process.
 He left the club after the season as agreed in order to find himself a bigger club.

 Malmö FF

 In December rumors surfaced linking Aubynn with Swedish club Malmö FF.
 He eventually signed a two-year contract with the team.
 Aubynn stayed in Malmö FF for four seasons before leaving the club in December 2011 after coming to a mutual agreement with the club not to renew his contract.
 Whilst playing for Malmo FF, he won the Allsvenskan in 2010 for the second in his career after 10 years of winning it with Halmstad BK.

 International career

-Aubynn has represented both the U-21 and the Swedish national team, on 14 February 2001 he played in his debut for the Blågult at King's Cup.
+Aubynn has represented both the U-21 and the Sweden national team, on 14 February 2001 he played in his debut for the Blågult at King's Cup.